roitsinha/infra-ready-node-app/README.md

 npm test
 ```

-Make sure the test database exists and is initialized before running tests.
+Make sure your test database exists and is initialized before running tests.

-The project uses ES modules, so Jest is configured with `babel-jest` to support that.

 ---

-## Notes on Module System and Deployment
+## Notes on Tech & Deployment

-- The backend uses ES module syntax (`import` / `export`).
-- `package.json` includes `"type": "module"`.
+- Uses ES modules (`import`/`export` syntax)

-- Static frontend is served from the `/public` folder.
+- Includes a simple static frontend served from the `/public` folder

-- Deployment (e.g., on Railway) requires the project to remain ES module-based for compatibility.
-- Jest is configured accordingly for testing ES modules.
+- Ready for deployment on modern platforms like Render with Docker support

+- Security best practices included (Helmet, rate limiting, HTTPS via Nginx)

 ---

-## That’s it!
+## Summary

-This setup helps you work on a solid, testable backend that can be easily deployed using Docker and infrastructure-as-code tools.
-To contribute or improve, follow the existing style, write tests, and keep your environment variables secure.
+This project sets you up with a clean, tested, and production-ready Node.js backend powered by PostgreSQL, with Docker and infrastructure support for quick deployment.
+Whether you’re developing locally or deploying on Render, it’s made to be smooth and professional.

 ---